chaintuts/trainingreference/README.md

 ### GET usage
 * See the root url / for collection, url, and key information
-* Visit /programs or /exercises to see all items
+* Visit a collection URL to see all data: /premade_programs, /program_templates, /freeweight_movements, /bodyweight_movements
+* Visit collection/key/value to query a collection based on desired metadata
-* Visit /programs/key/value or /exercises/key/value to search by metadata
+* Visit collection/suggestions/key to see all available metadata values for the desired key